In our modern age, technology is constantly advancing and the bedding industry is no exception.

 When comparing warranties, always check the terms of the warranty before purchasing your mattress.
 Companies may offer a 15-year warranty, but it might be limited and not cover certain issues.

 Many bed-in-a-box brands are foam only, however, there are a few options on the market that offer the support of pocket springs as well.

-If you want to experience the benefits of memory foam, latex and pocket springs, the Eva Mattress is a hybrid mattress which offers the cloud-like comfort of memory foam and the support of pocket springs.
+If you want to experience the benefits of memory foam, latex and pocket springs, the Eva Mattress-in-a-box is a hybrid mattress which offers the cloud-like comfort of memory foam and the support of pocket springs.

 Eva's Premium Adapt Mattress and Comfort Classic Mattress (formerly known as the Eva Mattress Plus and Eva Mattress respectively) are made from a 5-zone pocket spring system that works to support the high-pressure points of the body, along with maximising airflow and reducing partner disturbance.
 A thick layer of cooling gel memory foam also keeps your body at a stable temperature during the warmer months.

 The Eva Mattress is a 4x award-winning mattress including most recently awarded as a CHOICE Recommended mattress and Finders 'Best Mattress Under $1000'.
 Not to mention Eva is backed by Chiropractors (pardon the pun) so you know you’re in good hands.